Safe Exploration for Efficient Policy Evaluation and Comparison: Introduction

 To improve the accuracy of policy evaluation, a natural idea is to actively collect high-quality data, and ideally, the data collection rule should be tailored to the given evaluation task.
 This problem is surprisingly unexplored.
 Moreover, due to the common safety concerns \cite{wu2016conservative, zhu2021safe}, it is of great practical importance to make sure the data collection rule is safe.

-In this paper, we initiate the study of \textit{Safe Exploration for Policy Evaluation and Comparison (\name{SEPEC})}, where we aim to design an efficient and safe exploration policy, by following which we can collect a high-quality dataset for the given evaluation task.
-We will focus on non-adaptive policies, as they are simple to implement logistically.
+In this paper, we initiate the study of \textit{Safe Exploration for Policy Evaluation and Comparison (\name{SEPEC})}, the design of an efficient and safe exploration policy that collects a high-quality dataset for the given evaluation task.
+We focus on non-adaptive policies, as they are simple to implement logistically.
 Indeed, in practice, the challenge of requiring investments (e.g., in infrastructures) for adaptive algorithms has been widely recognized \cite{zanette2021design, zhu2021safe}, especially before the value is proved via OPE.
 Our proposal is summarized in Figure \ref{fig:illustration}.

 Another possible approach to policy evaluation is being on-policy (i.e., following the target policy).
 However, the safety concern typically does not allow a direct deployment.
-Besides, perhaps surprisingly, the on-policy evaluation is not optimal under some setups (e.g., when the variances of different arms differ) or for some evaluation tasks (e.g., comparing the target policy with a baseline policy).
+In addition, perhaps surprisingly, the on-policy evaluation is not optimal under some setups (e.g., when the variances of different arms differ) or for some evaluation tasks (e.g., comparing the target policy with a baseline policy).
 See Section \ref{sec:MAB_IPW} for an example.
 Therefore, more careful analysis and design are required.

-As expected and as we will show, the solution would vary across different bandit setups, evaluation tasks, and value estimators.
-To shed light on this novel problem, we study its three representative variants thoroughly, including multi-armed bandits (MAB) with IPW, contextual MAB (CMAB) with IPW, and linear bandit with DM.
-Our discussions can be extended to several other setups that will be introduced as well.
-Finally, although a few evaluation tasks (e.g., estimating the value of the target policy.
-See Section \ref{sec:PE}) can be addressed similarly following our approach, for concreteness, we will focus on \textit{policy comparison}, where we estimate the value difference between the target and the baseline policy.
+As expected and shown later, our proposed solutions vary across different bandit setups, evaluation tasks, and value estimators.
+To shed light on this novel problem, we study its three representative variants, including multi-armed bandits (MAB) with IPW, contextual MAB (CMAB) with IPW, and linear bandit with DM.
+Our results can be extended to several other setups that are introduced as well.
+Finally, although other evaluation problems (e.g., estimating the value of the target policy in Section \ref{sec:PE}) can be addressed similarly to our work, for concreteness, we focus on \textit{policy comparison}, where we estimate the value difference between the target and baseline policies.
 This task is closely related to deployment decision making.

 \textbf{Contribution. } Our contributions can be summarized as follows.
 First, motivated by practical needs for improving policy evaluation accuracy and the common safety concerns, we propose and formulate the \name{SEPEC} framework.
 To the best of our knowledge, this is the \textit{first} work studying how to collect data for efficient policy evaluation, with or without safety constraints.
 Second, we investigate its three representative variants thoroughly.
 We analyze their statistical properties, design tractable optimization problems, and provide efficient optimization algorithms.
 The situations with or without side information are both considered.
 Third, we theoretically prove the efficiency and optimality of our approach.
 Lastly, we demonstrate the superior performance of \name{SEPEC} through extensive experiments.